Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 #2.
 Mixing Watercolor with Other Media

-- Ink: Outline your painting with fine black ink for contrast.
+- Ink: Outline the painting with fine black ink for contrast.

 - Gouache: Add highlights or details with opaque gouache.